machine-moon/scrabble/README.md

 ## Project Structure

 * **Controller.java**: In this program, the Controller acts like an intermediary between the `Model`, the game's logic, and the `View`, the user interface.
 It processes the moves the player makes and updates changes in the state of the game.
-- **Main.java**: entry point; instantiates and wires the game components of Model, View, and Controller and launches the game.
+- **Game.java**: entry point; instantiates and wires the game components of Model, View, and Controller and launches the game.
 - **Model.java**: responsible for the business logic of the game; it maintains the game board, players, and tile bag, implementing all the rules of Scrabble.
 - **ModelObserver.java**: defines an interface for listeners of `Model` changes; allows the `View` to update its state whenever the `Model` changes.
+- **AiPlayer.java**: represents an AI player in the game which uses a defined strategy to place words in the game
+- **ModelTest.java**: tests the model of the game.
+Tests the functioning of the game, word placement, scoring, turns and edge cases.
 - **Player.java**: represents a player; he maintains his current score, his tile rack, and the moves that he has made.
 - **Position.java**: Helper class for position handling on the board game, used in tile placement.
 - **TileBag.java**: The bag holding all the tiles that are being drawn by the players; in charge of drawing new tiles and keeping track of how many tiles are left in the bag.